-by Jack M. Jose

 The Heart Says …

 How true this feels!
 There is no debate that summer holds a romantic place in the memories of our childhood, spending leisurely days catching crayfish in the creek, playing whiffle ball outside until the streetlights came on, and the evening giving way to long nights spent chasing fireflies.
 90 days free from concerns about school, free from responsibilities, unencumbered by deadlines and chores.
-The description is so fanciful that it seems almost mythical, and our love for our children is so great that we want them to experience these idyllic landscapes.
+The description is so fanciful that it seems almost mythical, and our love for our children is so great that we can’t imagine a childhood bereft of these idyllic landscapes.

 Children use summer, and any length of available time, to create and to explore.
 With vast amounts of time and resources, they can build and learn in new ways.
-They can explore their bookshelves to find lost treasures of favorite books from the past, or stay up late in the evening reading a new book purchased during the day.
+They can explore their bookshelves to find lost treasures of favorite books from the past, or stay up late in the evening building a new model or sorting cards acquired during the day.

 The Data Says …